golioth/developer-training/website/docs/zephyr-training/02_helloworld/compile-hello-world.md

     :::

-    * In the VScode terminal, run `west kasm download` to package the compiled code and make it available for download
+    * In the VS Code terminal, run `west kasm download` to package the compiled code and make it available for download

     * Use the Download option in Kasm's left sidebar to download